Hardhikman/IntrepidQ/README.md

 - Python 3.8+
 - Node.js 16+
 - Docker (optional)
-- Supabase account
+- Supabase Acc(Any other DB)
-- Groq API key
+- API keys(Any other API keys)
+- Vector DB and Embeddings
+- Langchain

 ### Backend Setup